moby/moby/docs/reference/run.md

 ## Network settings

-    --dns=[]           : Set custom dns servers for the container --network="bridge" : Connect a container to a network 'bridge': create a network stack on the default Docker bridge 'none': no networking
+    --dns=[]           : Set custom dns servers for the container --network="bridge" : Connect a container to a network, passing optional network options 'bridge': create a network stack on the default Docker bridge 'none': no networking
                           'container:<name|id>': reuse another container's network stack
                           'host': use the Docker host network stack '<network-name>|<network-id>': connect to a user-defined network
-    --network-alias=[] : Add network-scoped alias for the container --add-host=""      : Add a line to /etc/hosts (host:IP) --mac-address=""   : Sets the container's Ethernet device's MAC address --ip=""            : Sets the container's Ethernet device's IPv4 address --ip6=""           : Sets the container's Ethernet device's IPv6 address --ipam-opt=[]      : Sets one or more option for the IPAM driver --link-local-ip=[] : Sets one or more container's Ethernet device's link local IPv4/IPv6 addresses --network-opt=[]   : Sets one or more option for the network driver
+			  'name=<bridge|host|name>,key1=val1,key2=val2..': connect to network with driver options --network-alias=[] : Add network-scoped alias for the container --add-host=""      : Add a line to /etc/hosts (host:IP) --mac-address=""   : Sets the container's Ethernet device's MAC address --ip=""            : Sets the container's Ethernet device's IPv4 address --ip6=""           : Sets the container's Ethernet device's IPv6 address --ipam="" 	       : Sets one or more options for the IPAM driver as 'name=<bridge|host|name>,key1=val1,key2=val2..'
+    --link-local-ip=[] : Sets one or more container's Ethernet device's link local IPv4/IPv6 addresses

 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable networking